 Contributions received, including unconditional promises to give are stated at net realizable value.
 In accordance with financial accounting standards, unconditional promises to give are recognized as support in the period the pledge is received.
 Conditional promises to give are not recognized as revenues until the conditions on which they depend have been met.
 Conditional contributions are conditioned upon certain performance requirements and the incurrence of qualifying expenses.
-The Organization had conditional grants or contributions of \$317,268 and \$135,500 at September 30, 2023 and 2022, respectively, which will be recognized as contribution revenue in a future period when fundraising goals are met.
+The Organization had conditional grants or contributions of \$369,500 and \$317,268 at September 30, 2024 and 2023, respectively, which will be recognized as contribution revenue in a future period when fundraising goals are met.

-Pledges and Grants Receivable
+Pledges and Grants Receivable and Allowance for Credit Losses

 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on these amounts are computed using risk-adjusted interest rates applicable to the years in which the promises are received.
 Amortization of the discounts is included in revenue and support.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 Pledges receivable are stated at the amount management expects to collect from outstanding balances.
+This assessment includes current and expected credit losses based on historical charge-off rates and anticipated future conditions that impact the collectability of receivables at September 30.
 Management provides for probable uncollectible amounts through a charge to change in net assets and a credit to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are determined to be uncollectible are written off through a charge to the valuation allowance and a credit to pledges receivable.